 - lymphatic vessels

-They are located almost everywhere in our body (with the exception of our brains, nails, hair and joints.)
+They are located almost everywhere in our body (with the exception of our brain, nails, hair and joints).

-What the lymphatic system do is to carry excess items such as
+The lymphatic system carries excess items such as

 - proteins from connective tissues and cells